-If you’ve read a marketing article or two, you’ve probably heard about the USP.
+If you’ve read a marketing article or two, you’ve probably heard about the unique selling proposition (USP).
 I bet a lot of marketers could say it was one of the first marketing concepts they learned.
 That was definitely the case for me.
 But what does this very popular acronym mean and why would any business owner care?

 Don’t worry, our friends, that’s why this article came to life.
-Today we’re going to talk about how to write a unique selling proposition.
+Today we’re going to talk about how to write a unique selling proposition and we're going to present to you some unique selling proposition examples.

 Let’s start out with a good old-fashioned definition.